ofsoundof/3D_Appearance_SR/README.md

 # How to Run the Code
 ## Prepare pretrained model
-1. Download our pretrained model for 3D appearance SR from [google drive](https://drive.google.com/file/d/1TaBua-A0DT0jc4x_I4HVFicKOndzSBxU/view?usp=sharing).
+1. Download our pretrained model for 3D appearance SR from [google drive](https://drive.google.com/file/d/1TaBua-A0DT0jc4x_I4HVFicKOndzSBxU/view?usp=sharing) or [BaiduNetDisk, extraction code: nnnm](https://pan.baidu.com/s/1-_yozGa3QMMe0TRIUg5WBw).
 The pretrained models of NLR and NHR in the paper are included.

 2. Download the pretrained EDSR model from [EDSR project page](https://github.com/thstkdgus35/EDSR-PyTorch).